A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 I earn too much to qualify for a subsidy.
 Why should I buy through the exchange?

-Q. I buy my own health insurance, and earn a little too much to qualify for the government subsidies that are available in Obamacare’s exchanges.
-If I’m not getting a tax credit, is there any reason I should shop in the exchange?
+Q. I buy my own health insurance and earn a little too much to qualify for the subsidies – premium tax credits – that are available for coverage purchased through ACA’s Marketplace.
+If I'm not getting a tax credit, is there any reason I should shop in the exchange / Marketplace?

 Obamacare subsidy calculator *